 Where appropriate, pupils will be involved in discussions involving all aspects of their provision.
-The school is in the process of introducing pupil centred profiles which are completed by the pupils themselves and identify their abilities and strengths, their personal aims and the action they require to be taken by the school to reduce barriers to learning and social success.
+The school is in the process of introducing pupil centred profiles for key individuals which are completed by the SENDCo and pupil (if appropriate) and identify their abilities and strengths, their personal aims and the action they require to be taken by the school to reduce barriers to learning and social success.
 Each term, this information will be reviewed and the pupil's views gained on the effectiveness of the actions taken so far to meet their needs.